pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 :::
 ::::

+(after)=

 ## Depending on a task

-In some situations you want to define a task depending on another task without specifying the relationship explicitly.
+In some situations, you want to define a task depending on another task.

-pytask allows you to do that, but you loose features like access to paths which is why defining dependencies explicitly is always preferred.
+pytask allows you to do that, but you lose features like access to paths, which is why defining dependencies explicitly is always preferred.

-There are two modes for it and both use {func}`@task(after=...) <pytask.task>`.
+There are two modes for it, and both use {func}`@task(after=...) <pytask.task>`.

 First, you can pass the task function or multiple task functions to the decorator.
 Applied to the tasks from before, we could have written `task_plot_data` as